GFCA Tutor-Emeritus: Christopher Fettes

 Christopher Fettes is one of the great theatre and actor pedagogues of the UK, and in fact world theatre and the cinema industry.
 He started as an actor, working with the legendary East London Theatre Company – Theatre Workshop under Joan Littlewood.
 He went on to join the ensemble at the Royal Court theatre in London during its heyday in the fifties with George Devine and Tony Richardson.

-To honour and preserve the work of Yat Malmgren (who died in 2002), in his retirement Christopher has written a book – A Peopled Labyrinth – the only body of work that deals comprehensively with ‘The Histrionic Sense’ or the Law of Expression.
+To honour and preserve the work of Yat Malmgren (who died in 2002), in his retirement Christopher has written the defining book about Character Analysis / Movement Psychology – A Peopled Labyrinth.
+It is the only book that deals comprehensively with the subject of ‘The Histrionic Sense’ or the Law of Expression.
 The book was published by GFCA Publishing in September 2015, and is available to purchase from the GFCA London Studio for personal visitors, and also online from French’s Theatre bookshop in London and Amazon.co.uk.

 We are thrilled that Christopher continues to advise on elements of the work, to underpin the understanding of Character Analysis in it’s fullest form.